 This is my long overdue debut novel.
 It’s a fantasy memoir working with which has been a most fulfilling journey.
-A recommended reading for lovers of books and story telling, as well as, particularly, the English language spiced up with African language style flavours, including colours and imagery.
+It is a recommended read for lovers of books and story telling, as well as, particularly, the English language spiced up with African language style flavours, including colours and imagery.

 In the Diaspora, only the strong survive.
-This novel shuttles the reader across time in the life of an African Diasporant in his efforts to curve his own space of existence and being in Europe.
-His challenges, victories, and failures in the big inherent issues of life such as love, earning a living, friendships, family relations, competition and rivalries, racism, discrimination, xenophobia, jealousy and awe, betrayals, frustrations, insecurities, anxiety, stress, fatigue, depression, as well as rising again from crushed egos, loss of face, including, especially, material values of wealth and riches are no different from anyone else’.
-What is different is how he in his own way manages his life both in triumphant and hard times, driven by a strong sense of need for pursuance of fairness and justice in all his dealings with people across the nature of relations in given situations.
+This novel shuttles the reader across time in the life of an African Diasporant in his efforts to curve his own space of existence in Europe.
+His challenges, victories, and failures in the big inherent issues of life such as love, earning a living, friendships, family relations, competition and rivalries, and prejudice are no different from anyone else’.
+The difference is in how he in his own way manages his life both in triumphant and hard times, driven by a strong sense of need for pursuance of fairness and justice in all his dealings with people across the nature of relations in given situations.

 In this book I have put together edited versions of a 32-series blog articles collection called “38 YEARS AN EXILE”.
 These I wrote from March 04, 2014 – December 29, 2015.
 In them I reflect upon my experiences of coming back to the land of my birth, South Africa, after living abroad for thirty eight years.